 Ukrainian performing schools produced many talents who shine brightly in the world of music.
 Pianist Antonii Baryshevskyi has won many prestigious piano competitions and plays in renowned concert halls.
 Marko Topchii is a classical guitarist, orchestra soloist, concertist, and recording artist, winning more than 100 awards worldwide to date.

-The best examples of the Ukrainian classical music are available at your fingertips.
+The best examples of Ukrainian classical music are available at your fingertips.
 In the application Ukrainian Live Classic, you can enjoy classical music for free, as well as learn more about composers, history and styles of Ukrainian music.

 Kyiv Contemporary Music Days organizes contemporary classical music concerts, lectures and masterclasses with the participation of Ukrainian musicians as well as musicians and composers from all over the world.